Respect Life Committee

 Infertility and Miscarriage

-Infertility, Life-Limiting Prenatal Diagnosis, and Pregnancy & Infant Loss Ministry.
+- Infertility, Life-Limiting Prenatal Diagnosis, and Pregnancy & Infant Loss Ministry.
 Have you or someone you know experienced infertility, a miscarriage, stillbirth, a life-limiting prenatal diagnosis, or infant loss (whether recently or years ago)?
 Visit this St. Luke the Evangelist Catholic Church, Ankeny, IA web page for additional information.

-Catholic Miscarriage Support is a website started by two Catholic couples to provide practical support for others who have lost a child to miscarriage.
+- Catholic Miscarriage Support is a website started by two Catholic couples to provide practical support for others who have lost a child to miscarriage.

-Booklet from the ArchDiocese of St. Louis Office of Sacred Worship: Order for the Naming and Commendation of an Infant Who Died Before Birth
+- Booklet from the Archdiocese of St. Louis Office of Sacred Worship: Order for the Naming and Commendation of an Infant Who Died Before Birth

-From the United States Conference of Catholic Bishops: Blessing of Parents After a Miscarriage or Stillbirth
+- From the United States Conference of Catholic Bishops: Blessing of Parents After a Miscarriage or Stillbirth

-From EWTN: Miscarriage Prayer and Blessing of Parents after Miscarriage
+- From EWTN: Miscarriage Prayer and Blessing of Parents after Miscarriage

 Abortion

-- “How to Talk to a Friend Who’s Had an Abortion,” USCCB Secretariat of Pro-Life Activities.
-Order | Read Online
+- “How to Talk to a Friend Who’s Had an Abortion” Order | Read Online

 Gift of Adoption